dirkgroenen/dirkgroenen.github.io/_posts/2015-05-28-setup-a-stunning-nginx-php5-fpm-cache-with-fastcgi.markdown

 ## Testing your setup

-After you have added everything and reloaded Nginx we can start testing.
+After you have added everything and reloaded Nginx you can start testing.
 Open your terminal and run the following command:

 ```
 curl -X GET -I http://bitlabs.nl/